HotSauceNinja/SEI-Project-3-DEVERR/README.md

 ### Seeding

-In the planning phase we had worked out that we would need to create 40 ‘Auctioneer Profiles’ and 60 ‘Bidder’ profiles.
+In the planning phase we had worked out that we would need to create 40 x ‘Auctioneer’ profiles and 60 x ‘Bidder’ profiles.

 While I was working on the models, Alberto took on automating adding user seeds.
-Our teacher suggested we could use a React dependency called ‘Faker.js’ to create dummy users fast, so he took charge of incorporating this into the data seeding process.
+Our teacher suggested we could use a React dependency called **Faker.js** to create dummy users fast, so he took charge of incorporating this into the data seeding process.

 ```
 function auctioneersSeed() {